 1. Check on Yourself and Others

-Move your bike out of the way of traffic and ensure you are out of harm’s way.
+Move your bike out of traffic and ensure you are out of harm's way.

 2. Call the Police

-Call the police and wait for them to come to the scene of the accident to file a police report.
-Ensure you get a copy of the police report.
+Call the police and wait for them to come to the accident scene to file a police report.
+Then, ensure you get a copy of the police report.